 All MHC students, regardless of class year, language background, major, or previous experience, are eligible to apply to work as SAW Peer Mentors.
 SAW hires, educates, and places MHC students as SAW mentors to partner with faculty in courses across the disciplines and to staff the SAW Center in the MEWS.
 The SAW mentor position is a paid position and requires a commitment of up to 10 hours of work each week.

 In addition to the application, you are required to seek two faculty members who are willing to support your candidacy and who can speak to your ability to work well with other students.
-If a faculty member has shared that they nominated you to apply, the nominating faculty member can be one of the references.
+If a faculty member has shared that they nominated you to apply, the nominating faculty member can serve as one of your required references.
 First-year students and transfer students may solicit one recommendation from instructors from previous institutions (including high school) in addition to one Mount Holyoke faculty member.